FREE SHIPPING ON ALL ORDERS TO THE US - ABOVE $50

 Flam Tap

 So there you have it folks, my 15 top drum rudiments for beginners.
 Remember to tune into the video to watch the execution of each drum rudiment.
-If you wish to take your hands to the next level I have 2 books, Beginner Hands and Fast Hands that are great tools to build your chops.
+If you wish to take your hands to the next level, The Better Hands Video and eBook is perfect to get you started.
+For more advanced players, the Fast Hands eBook will certainly increase your chops.
 In addition, my signature Freddy Charles Practice Pad is the perfect tool to get your hands in order.